Pelvic congestion syndrome: Diagnosis

 Diagnosis can be made using ultrasound or laparoscopy testing.
 The condition can also be diagnosed with a venogram, CT scan, or an MRI.
 Ultrasound is the diagnostic tool most commonly used.
 Some research has suggested that transvaginal duplex ultrasound is the best test for pelvic venous reflux.

 Treatment

 Early treatment options include pain medication using nonsteroidal anti-inflammatory drugs, and suppression of ovarian function.

 More advanced treatment includes a minimally invasive procedure performed by an Interventional Radiologist.
 This minimally invasive procedure involves stopping blood within the pelvic varicose veins using a minimally invasive procedure called a catheter directed embolization.
-The procedure rarely requires an overnight stay in hospital and is usually performed as an outpatient procedure, and is done using local anesthetic and moderate sedation.
+The procedure rarely requires an overnight stay in hospital and is usually performed as an outpatient procedure, and is done using local anesthesia.
 Patients report an 80% success rate, as measured by the amount of pain reduction experienced.